Withdrawal from a car purchase contract

 Other legal issues

-“I bought a used car, but after a few months it stopped working and is useless to me.
-What to do?”
-A question we get quite often.
-Don’t be intimidated by the sovereignty of car dealerships and find out what you’ re entitled to.
-In this article, we won’t forget about those who bought a car new and we’ll take a look at what’s involved in cancelling the purchase contract in their case as well.
+“I bought a used car under a simple car purchase agreement, but after a couple of months it stopped working…” A car purchase agreement is the basis of any car purchase – whether new or used.
+Even if you use a modelcontract of sale from the internet, it’s important to understand your rights if the car has defects.
+We get this query quite often.
+Don’t be intimidated by the sovereignty of car dealerships and find out what you are entitled to.
+In this article, we won’t forget about those who bought a car new and we’ll look at how to cancel the contract of sale in their case as well.

 Odstoupení od smlouvy při koupi auta